 - Spread raw pumpkin seeds onto a baking sheet and bake for 10-12 minutes, or until light golden color.
 The seeds might make popping sounds while roasting in the oven.
 Remove, and let cool completely.

-- Add the sunflower seeds and 1 Tbsp olive oil (or avocado oil) to the food processor and let run for about 5 minutes.
+- Add the pumpkin seeds and 1 Tbsp olive oil (or avocado oil) to the food processor and let it run for about 5 minutes.
 If more oil is needed, add another 1 Tbsp along the way.
 You will need to stop and scrape down the sides with a spatula once or twice.
 At first, the seeds will form clumps – keep going.
 Over time they will begin to melt into a butter-like texture.

-- Once you receive the desired consistency, scoop out into a mason jar, and store in the fridge for 1-2 weeks.
+- Once you receive the desired consistency, scoop out into a mason jar, and store in the fridge for 2-3 weeks.